Org-Placeholder/Sentience/README.md

 # :bulb: Sentience | The Sci-Fi-Platformer :electric_plug:

 Sentience is a sci-fi platformer made in godot engine.
 It uses the effekseer plugin for VFX.
+Download the binary for your respective platform from [here](https://github.com/Attendo-App/Sci-Fi-Platformer/releases/tag/1.0).

 # :pencil: How to play :pencil: